IABTechLab/uid2docs/api/v1/sdks/dsp-client-v1-overview.md

 public Response Decrypt(String encryptedToken)
 ```

-Available information returned through the SDK is outlined in teh following table.
+Available information returned through the SDK is outlined in the following table.

 | Property | Description |
 | :--- | :--- |